uccser/cs-unplugged/docs/source/author/topics.rst

                 - ``description:`` A description of how the resource should be used.

-A complete unit plan structure file with multiple lessons may look like the
+A complete lesson structure file with multiple lessons may look like the
 following:

 .. code-block:: yaml

   introduction-to-bits:
-    min-age: 7
-    max-age: 11
     number: 1
     programming-challenges:
       - count-to-16